By Gayle Vehar on | No Comments

-To fix the missing or offline photos, you just have to reunite Lightroom and your photos.
-To do this, right-click on the folder with the question mark and choose "Find Missing Folder..."
-This will open up a window that will allow you to navigate to where the files are now located.
+The other solution is to reconnect the folders in their new location to the Lightroom Catalog.
+To do this, right-click on the Lightroom folder with the question mark and choose "Find Missing Folder..."
+This will open up a window that will allow you to manually navigate to where the files are now located.
 If the folder has just been renamed, it will rename the folder in Lightroom and the relationship will now be fixed!